linobollansee/property-value-maximizer/README.md

       - Tasks:
         - Install all required dependencies using the PIP package manager.
       - How they were completed:
-        - The command `pip install -r requirements` was typed in the IDE terminal.
+        - The command `pip install -r requirements.txt` was typed in the IDE terminal.

   - User Story 1.2: Import Relevant Data into Jupyter Notebook
     - As a developer, I need to import relevant data into a Jupyter Notebook so that I can conduct a thorough analysis of the dataset.